 "Much of the information that has been provided to Channel 13 regarding "check-out day" at Fertitta Middle School is inaccurate and is likely a case of non-returning employees who were unhappy about having to fulfill their contractual obligations.
 Check-out day is a full contractual day where teachers are expected to work a full day.
 In addition, as part of check-out day, teachers are expected to clear their room in order for it to be ready for cleaning over the summer and for assignment next year.
 This is a standard operating procedure every year and the information is contained in the closing packet that staff were provided."

-- Number of sites completed: 286 sites (Sites served with resale of books and removal of discarded books) (schools sites that utilized Follett)
+Number of sites completed: 271 sites (schools sites that utilized Follett)